Retailers aren't waiting for Black Friday to get busy.

 Samsung 11.6-inch Chromebook for $100 ($130 off)

-This is a stone cold steal.
+This is a stone-cold steal.
 For $100, you get an Intel Celeron processor, 2GB of RAM and a 16GB flash drive.
-We reviewed this laptop's predecessor back in 2014, and, design-wise, not much has changed: it's lightweight, thin and -- now more than ever -- underpriced.
+We reviewed this laptop's predecessor back in 2014, and not much has changed in its design: It's lightweight, thin and -- now more than ever -- underpriced.
 (Note that Best Buy has also discounted a beefier configuration of this machine, which will be on sale for $130.)

 Available from Best Buy Nov.
 22-24.